sukrit007/totem-v3/aws-changes.md

 ## SAM and Cloudformation
 - Does not support YAML anchors.
 (Requires duplication for repeated properties)
 - If cloudformation deploy fails for first time, it can not be updated and needs to be deleted.
+However, for ECS deploy via pipeline this might not be an issue with the recent announcement of AWS to support [ECS deploy directly as part of pipeline](https://aws.amazon.com/about-aws/whats-new/2017/12/aws-codepipeline-adds-support-for-amazon-ecs-and-aws-fargate/).

 ## Lamda Functions
 - Git web hook times out at times if it takes too long for lambda functions to warm up.